slowbro/slackbot/README.md

 # slackbot

-Extensible, PHP-based bot for Slack, using Slack's Real-Time Messaging API.
+Extensible, PHP-based bot for Slack, using Slack's Real-Time Messaging API, using Yii 2.0.
 Work in progress.

 ## Getting Started

 1. import `schema.sql` into a new database
-2. move `protected/config/bot.php.example` to `protected/config/bot.php` and update it with your database info.
+2. move `config/db.php.example` to `config/db.php` and update it with your database info.
 3. `INSERT INTO config VALUES ('slack.apikey', 'YOUR_SLACK_XOP_KEY');` at minimum.
 Other keys are needed for some commands to function.
-4. ./bot.php start
+4. bin/bot start

 ## Using `eatpl`